neondatabase/website/content/docs/get-started-with-neon/workflow-primer.md

 ### Neon CLI

-Using the [Neon CLI](https://neon.tech/docs/reference/neon-cli) you can create branches without leaving your editor or automate branch creation in your CI/CD pipeline.
+Using the [Neon CLI](https://neon.tech/docs/reference/neon-cli), you can create branches without leaving your editor or automate branch creation in your CI/CD pipeline.

-...this could move to Day 1...

 And here are the key CLI actions you can use: